 Your gift can bring life-changing support.
-We have been extremely fortunate to receive three legacies over the last four years from supporters like you.
+We have been extremely fortunate to receive three legacies in recent years from supporters like you.
 We are very grateful to Helen Dixon, whose generous legacy helped our partner charity in Tbilisi to buy a permanent home for young disadvantaged people and the street children they work with.

 Thanks to our passionate supporter Alexandra Benckendorff’s legacy, we were able to open a Training Centre for disabled teenagers in St Petersburg – the first of its kind in that city – to give them a life-changing chance to become independent and learn vocational skills.

 John Croston’s legacy continues to look after very poor children in Kondopoga, a place he enjoyed visiting on several occasions.